Howard is a regular lucid dreamer. He likes finding ways to increase his lucid episodes and enjoy the dream world.

 When and How Should You Use These Methods?

-Some of them seem better suited for initially stabilizing the dream, rather than extension.
+Some of them seem better suited for initially stabilizing the dream rather than extending it.
 Staying calm, using one of your affirmations, and making some calculations are good for making sure you don't lose your lucidity in seconds.

 When a lucid dream starts to break down, vision is usually the first thing to go.
 The scene dims and then gets fuzzy.
 Use one of the above methods as soon as you notice the change.

 Since your sight fades first, be sure to engage your other senses to stay grounded.
-Touch, including bodily sensation, and hearing are going to be keys.
+Touch, including bodily sensation and hearing, is going to be the key.
 I recommend combining them.